-Italy amid Coronavirus: There is no north and south anymore, there is only Italy
+Italy amid Coronavirus: There is only Italy

 A sixth generation Neapolitan and second-generation Classic Journeys guide, Ulisse lives in Naples with his wife, Anna, and their son, Lorenzo.
 An award-winning tour leader following in the footsteps of his iconic father, Sergio, Ulisse has been guiding travelers around his beloved southern Italy for more than a decade.
 He also was the first intern in the Classic Journeys office in La Jolla 20 years ago.
 In the wake of Italy’s Coronavirus outbreak, Ulisse has taken his role to a new level, as our man on the street, keeping us posted on how life in Italy is being impacted by COVID-19.
 This post follows Ulisse’s previous updates 1, 2 and 3.